- Fiori has seen an unusual growth in the number of Fiori apps, which in part relates to the “Fiorized” apps.

 “We’ve come a long way from the old SAP GUI,” he said.
 “The challenge is clear.
 We are no longer benchmarking against some other business software, because most of them are not very beautiful.
 We are benchmarking against consumer software.
 We’re committed to providing the most exciting user experience in the industry.” – SAP co-CEO Jim Hagemann

-Jim, you can’t come a long way from old SAPGUI if you, in fact, are offering SAPGUI.
+Jim, you can’t come a long way from old SAPGUI if you are offering SAPGUI.

 Fiori’s Technical Underpinnings